PreSight: Enhancing Autonomous Vehicle Perception with City-Scale NeRF Priors: Methodologies

 After the optimization phase, the NeRFs encapsulate rich information within their hash grids and MLPs.
 To make this dense, unstructured information inherent in NeRFs usable for online perception models, it requires conversion into a structured form.
 We employ a ray marching algorithm to identify the voxels that are occupied and to capture their associated features.
 The process begins by casting rays originating from the training cameras.
 Similar to the training procedure, we sample $N$ sample points $\left\{\mathbf{x}^i\right\}$ along each ray.
 The surface point is determined by locating the first point where the cumulative transmittance and opacity exceed a threshold:

 Here, $T^i$ and $\alpha^i$ are defined in \Cref{eq:weights1} and \Cref{eq:weights2}.
 We collect the identified surface point $\mathbf{x}^j$ and its corresponding semantic feature $\phi_\mathrm{feat}\left(\mathbf{g}\right)$, as previously defined in \Cref{eq:feat}.
 Following the aggregation of surface points from all training views, we apply voxel-based downsampling to minimize the points, averaging the features within each voxel.
 These feature-enriched voxels then act as robust priors for enhancing online perception models.
+It is worth noting that the extraction is only performed once after building the city-scale NeRF, and the extracted priors are stored.
+Neither the slow rendering process or the huge size of NeRFs impact the online perception models.
+During deployment, only the extracted priors are stored and used by the online perception models.